OpenTranslationBible/open-bible/02.Exodus/md/exodus-04.md

 The Lord said, “Throw it on the ground.”
 So Moses threw it on the ground, and it became a snake, and he ran from it.

 ## Exodus 4:4
-Then the Lord said to him, “Reach out your hand and take it by the tail.”
-So Moses reached out and took hold of the snake, and it turned back into a staff in his hand.
+Then the Lord said, “Reach out your hand and take it by the tail.”
+So Moses reached out and took hold of the snake, and it turned back into a staff.

 ## Exodus 4:5
-“This,” said the Lord, “is so that they may believe that the Lord, the God of their ancestors, has appeared to you.”
+“This,” said the Lord, “is so that they may believe that the Lord, the God of their fathers, has appeared to you.”

 ## Exodus 4:6
 Then the Lord said, “Put your hand inside your cloak.”
-So Moses put his hand into his cloak, and when he took it out, the skin was leprous—it had become as white as snow.
+So Moses did, and when he took it out, it was leprous, white as snow.

 ## Exodus 4:7
 “Now put it back into your cloak,” He said.
-So Moses put his hand back in, and when he took it out, it was restored.
+Moses put his hand back in, and when he took it out, it was restored.

 ## Exodus 4:8
 Then the Lord said, “If they do not believe you or pay attention to the first sign, they may believe the second.

 ## Exodus 4:9
-But if they do not believe even these two signs or listen to you, take some water from the Nile and pour it on the dry ground.
-The water will become blood.”
+But if they do not believe these two signs or listen to you, take some water from the Nile, pour it on the ground, and it will turn to blood.”

 ## Exodus 4:10
 Moses said to the Lord, “Pardon Your servant, Lord.
 I have never been eloquent...
 I am slow of speech and tongue.”

 ## Exodus 4:11
-The Lord said, “Who gave humans their mouths?
+The Lord said, “Who gave human beings their mouths?
 Who makes them deaf or mute?
 Is it not I, the Lord?

 ## Exodus 4:12
 Now go; I will help you speak and will teach you what to say.”

 ## Exodus 4:13
-But Moses said, “Pardon Your servant, Lord.
-Please send someone else.”
+But Moses said, “Please send someone else.”

 ## Exodus 4:14
-Then the Lord’s anger burned against Moses and He said, “What about your brother, Aaron the Levite?
-I know he can speak well...
+Then the Lord’s anger burned against Moses and He said, “What about your brother Aaron the Levite?
+I know he can speak well.
+He is already on his way to meet you.

 ## Exodus 4:15
-You shall speak to him and put words in his mouth; I will help both of you speak and teach you what to do.
+You shall speak to him and put words in his mouth; I will help both of you speak and will teach you what to do.

 ## Exodus 4:16
 He will speak to the people for you, and it will be as if he were your mouth and you were God to him.